humenbergerm/faces/README.md

 ### Contribution

 If you like this project and you feel motiviated to contribute, let me know.
 Obviously, there is a lot of room for improvement in multiple aspects!

+- code optimization and cleaning (I certainly did not use the best coding practices and the full potential of python)
+- parallel processing
+- better/real GUI
+- etc.

+I am also looking for an alternative photo gallery which also provides a nice keyword search.
+I would like to save all recognized faces in a database or directly in the image files and use this information to browse my pictures.
+The current solution with Sigal is nice but static.

 ### Classes
 In this project a class is refered to as a unique face (or object) which can be trained for recognition.
 Sometimes I will use the word face and class interchangably.
 Sorry for that.